jmasengeshomsft/azure-apim-management-multi-tenancy-monitoring/README.md

         //tenant-a
-        tenant_a_default_principal_id = "<A user, group object or service principal client Id to give accesss to the app insights>" tenant_a_rg                   = "<Team A resource group>"
+        tenant_a_default_principal_id = "<A user, group object or service principal client Id to give accesss to the app insights>" tenant_a_grafana_principal_id = "<A service principal client Id to give accesss to the app insight" //used to access grafana azure monitor data tenant_a_rg                   = "<Team A resource group>"
         tenant_a_rg_location          = "<Team A resource group location>"

         //team-b
-        tenant_b_default_principal_id = "<A user, group object or service principal client Id to give accesss to the app insights>" tenant_b_rg                   = "<Team B resource group>"
+        tenant_b_default_principal_id = "<A user, group object or service principal client Id to give accesss to the app insights>" tenant_b_grafana_principal_id = "<A service principal client Id to give accesss to the app insight" //used to access grafana azure monitor data tenant_b_rg                   = "<Team B resource group>"
         tenant_b_rg_location          = "<Team B resource group location>"